DataDog/hiring-engineers/answers.md

 **BONUS QUESTION RESULTS:**

-I could not find a way to change the collection interval without editing the `</etc/datadog-agent/conf.d/custom_agent_ck.yaml>` file as shown above in the **TASK 4 RESULTS**.
+I believe the answer is no.  I could not find a way to change the collection interval without editing the `</etc/datadog-agent/conf.d/custom_agent_ck.yaml>` file as shown above in the **TASK 4 RESULTS**.
 If there is another way, it is most likely by leveraging the Datadog API, but I did not find anything in my search.

 # VISUALIZING DATA: